 Am I not good enough?
 Do I not have what it takes to become a “proper writer”?
 Is my writing not as engaging and creative as I originally thought?
 After dedicating three years of my life to a Journalism degree, surely I should be getting somewhere?

 It’s hard not to sit and compare yourself.
-But it links back to the section above – in a competitive market you have to be more thickskinned and progress onto the next opportunity.
+In a competitive market you have to be more thick skinned and progress onto the next opportunity.
 I think if I was disheartened by every negative response, I would’ve given up on writing a long time ago.

 How to overcome the struggles?